There are four species of wheat available today that might be termed “ancient”. These are Einkorn, Emmer, Spelt and Khorasan.

 Its main use is as a bread flour.
 In Italy it is used as a whole grain in soups and has a limited application in pasta.
 Being closely related to common wheat it is unsuitable for sufferers of wheat allergies and coeliac disease.

-Of these three grains, Spelt is probably the most widely known, having seen a recent resurgence in popularity as a health food, particularly as it delivers a less serious reaction in sufferers from wheat intolerance.
-It is however closely related to common wheat and such is not suitable for those with coeliac disease.
+Of these four grains, Spelt is probably the most widely known, having seen a recent resurgence in popularity as a health food, particularly as it delivers a less serious reaction in sufferers from wheat intolerance.
+It is however closely related to common wheat and as such is not suitable for those with coeliac disease.

 It was an important staple in Europe from the Bronze Age through to Medieval times, being the principal wheat species in Southern Germany, and at one time in southern Britain too.
 It is often referred to as “Roman wheat” given its frequent discovery in Roman burial sites, and its DNA is remarkably similar from these finds to modern Spelt grown today.

 Possibly derived from a cross between Emmer and another wild grass, it is thought to have originated in the Near East.
 A second hybridisation might have resulted in its later appearance in Europe, as modern research has shown that crossing Emmer with modern bread wheat also results in Spelt.

 Keeping these ancient wheats alive is an important part of the stewardship of genetic diversity that will contribute greatly to the richness of our natural environment.
 They have a place in our food heritage, being the original domesticated grains.